-Flowing northward out of Yellowstone National Park through Paradise Valley to Livingston Montana the world famous Yellowstone River is the main focus of our fishing day in and day out all year long.
-A free flowing river (the longest in the lower 48 states) the Yellowstone combines blue-ribbon fishing, truly spectacular scenery, abundant wildlife viewing opportunities and a plethora of bug life that all provide an exceptional fishing experience.
+Flowing northward out of Yellowstone National Park through Paradise Valley to Livingston, Montana and beyond the world famous Yellowstone River is the main focus of our fishing day in and day out, all year long.
+A free-flowing river (the longest in the lower 48 states) the Yellowstone combines blue-ribbon fishing, truly spectacular scenery, abundant wildlife viewing opportunities and a plethora of bug life that all provide an exceptional fishing experience.

-Boasting large numbers of browns, rainbows and native Yellowstone Cutthroat trout the Yellowstone River has provided many an angler with a true trout of a lifetime.
-Whether you are here to experience highlight events like river blanketing caddis hatches, the emergence of giant salmon flies, the multitude of mayfly species present, summer invasions of hoppers or the adrenaline rush of fall streamer fishing the Yellowstone brings all the components of experiencing a big western river together.
+Whether you are here to take in highlight events like river-blanketing caddis hatches, the emergence of giant salmon flies, the multitude of mayfly species present, summer invasions of hoppers or the adrenaline rush of fall streamer fishing, the Yellowstone brings all the components of experiencing a big western river together.

 Madison River (Lower)

 The Lower Madison River flows out of Ennis Dam to Three Forks, where it combines with the Jefferson River and Gallatin River to form the Missouri River.
 The Lower (as locals call it) is approximately 50 miles west of Livingston, 20 miles out of Bozeman.
 This river is a great resource for us as it offers great access, epic hatches, and the chance at large trout.